Dump-and-Go Chicken Chili

 This is one of those meals I save up all of my produce to make each year.
 It uses pumpkin, sweet potato, and carrots.
 If you really wanted to get crazy, you could also incorporate squash, parsnips, kale, and Brussels sprouts to really get a feel of the fall in this chili.
 It's really easy to make, as well.

 At this time of the year, we squeeze so much into every minute of every day that having some great dump-and-go meals really makes life easier.
 It's nice to know that I can toss a bunch of ingredients into my crock-pot anytime in the morning and have a delicious meal that evening without having to slave over it.
-If I cook this on high for 3-4 hours, I can even get it in as late as lunchtime if I have a particularly busy morning.
+If I cook this on high for three to four hours, I can even get it in as late as lunchtime if I have a particularly busy morning.

 And now you can, too!
 If you need to use raw chicken, go for it—and if all you have is canned veggies, that works, too.
 This chili can certainly be made to match the needs and tastes of your family very easily.
 Let me show you how I put mine together.

 - 2 chicken breasts, cooked or raw

 - 2 cups pinto beans, or other beans

 - 1 cup pumpkin, chopped